kroefer1/GPT-Minus/README.md

 ## FAQ ❔

 **Q: Why are the chat logs saved?**
-A: So that the AI remembers things, and I’m adding a feature to load previous chats.
+A: So that the AI remembers things, and so you can load them.

 **Q: Is my API key saved securely?**
 A: No. If you care about storing it securely, make a suggestion in the Issues tab.